Free-The-C0d3/Ebola-DDoS/README.md

 I'll Stop Update And Delete This Script

-If Somebody Try To Sell This, Send Report To Me  :)
+If Somebody Try To Sell This Script, Send Report To Me  :)

 -----------------------------------------------------------------
 Youtube: https://youtu.be/BmssEPjLc_o